-Now that you're the proud owner of a blue carbon steel roasting pan, here are some tips and tricks on how to clean a roasting pan and make it like new.
+Now that you're the proud owner of a carbon steel roasting pan, here are some tips and tricks on how to clean a roasting pan and make it like new.

 Do I need to season carbon steel?